The 4D’s of Medical Negligence

 4. Direct causation

-Our fourth and final D, direct causation, is the link between medical dereliction and the damages you receive.
+The fourth and final D of medical negligence is, direct causation, this is the link between medical dereliction and the damages you receive.

 Now, that can be a bitter pill to swallow, especially if your experience is having a big impact on you, both physically or mentally.